akeneo/pim-helpcenter/content/updates/governance/4-Improved-measurement-families.md

 ![Measurement families list screen](../img/Settings_Measurement_Families-updates.png)

-Alongside standard measurement families (eg. weight, length, volume...), create your custom measurement families per your needs (eg. inductance, luminance...).
+Alongside standard measurement families (eg. weight, length, volume...), you can now create your custom measurement families per your needs (eg. inductance, luminance...).
 You now have full control over your measurement families: you can also add the units you deem necessary (Henry, Lambert...) or even delete measurement units or measurement families that you are not using.

 ![Edition of units](../img/Settings_Measurement_Families_Edit_Unit-updates.png)